Hexagon/pup/docs/src/usage/service.md

 Use the `pup <method> [...flags]` command with the following methods and flags:

 - Methods:
-  - `install`: Installs the configured Pup instance as a system service, then verifies the installation by enabling and starting the service.
+  - `enable-service`: Installs the configured Pup instance as a system service, then verifies the installation by enabling and starting the service.
 Rolls back any changes on error.
-  - `uninstall`: Uninstall service
+  - `disable-service`: Uninstall service

 - Flags:
   - `--config`: Specifies the configuration file for the instance to be installed, defaulting to `pup.json` or `pup.jsonc` in the current directory.